-Large cap vs. mid cap vs. small cap: What’s the difference, and why does it matter to an asset allocation plan and a well diversified portfolio?
 These are important questions for every investor to answer.
-So first, let's talk about market capitalization, and then we'll talk about why it matters.
+So first, let's talk about market capitalization.
+Then, we'll talk about why it matters.

-All of these still leaves open an important question–How big (or small) must a company be to be considered a large cap (or small cap) stock?
-There is no single answer to this question.
-Morningstar considers the largest 5% of the stocks in its database as large cap, the next 15% as mid cap, and the remaining 80% as small cap.
+Morningstar considers the largest 5% of the stocks in its database as large-cap, the next 15% as a mid-cap, and the remaining 80% as a small cap.
 Morningstar uses the familiar and convenient Style Box to indicate the market cap of an individual stock or mutual fund.

 Here is another commonly used division of market cap, which breaks the size of a company into six categories: